bahamas10/node-musicnamer/README.md

     ~$ musicnamer -h
     Usage: musicnamer.js file1.mp3 file2.mp3 file3.mp3 ...

-    Given a list of files from the command line, rename them to a clean filename (default '%artist%/%album%/%trackno% - %title%.%ext%')
+    given a list of files from the command line, rename them based on their id3 tags

+    -h|--help   : print this message and exit -i|--init   : create a config file at /Users/dave/.musicnamer.json
+    -f|--format : custom format line to use (defaults to :artist/:album/:trackno - :title.:ext)
-    Options (must be given as the first argument; all options are mutually exclusive) --init    | -i: Create a config file at ~/.musicnamer.json --dry-run | -n: Don't actually rename files, just print what actions would be taken --tags    | -t: Just print the tags from the files processesd, assumes --dry-run --updates | -u: Check for available updates --version | -v: Print the version number and exit --help    | -h: Print this message and exit
+    -n|--dry-run: don't actually rename files, just print what actions would be taken -t|--tags   : just print the tags from the files processesd, assumes --dry-run -u|--updates: check for available updates
+    -v|--version: print the version number and exit

 Examples
 --------